 Morphs [Oak Catalog #]

 Pichu and Pikachu are commonly regarded as pests- they will often be found in cities and towns, gnawing on power lines and disrupting the flow of transformers and generators.
 Others may take up residence in open air markets and farmyards, and conduct raids on food.
 Most live in the wild, and there they prefer woods and forests.

 Pikachu, Pichu, and Raichu are all possessed with long gnawing teeth.
 They will chew on most anything, but tend to eat nuts, seeds, and grass.
-They are also partial to various fruits, berries and in some cases, ketchup.
+They are also partial to various fruits (especially apples), berries and in some cases, ketchup.
 Occasionally, a Raichu will hunt small prey, and it will do so by stunning it with small amounts of electricity before tearing out its windpipe.

 Despite their cute appearance, Pichu, Pikachu, and Raichu are not to be picked up by surprise- they will instinctively respond to such a disturbance by shooting large amounts of electricity into whatever is in contact with them.
 This can cause paralysis and brain damage.
 They will often nest near sources of electricity, such as power generators and will often chew on power couplings and wires.
 If such a nest is detected, do NOT attempt to remove an infestation.
 A startled Pikachu can release enough power to overload a generator and thus knock out the flow to an entire city.
 Such jobs should be left to trained professionals.